flatironinstitute/finufft/docs/tutorial/inv1d2.rst

-The error in the signal $f(x)$ is in fact very unequally distributed for this problem: it is correct to 4-5 digits almost everywhere, but ${\cal O}(1)$ in parts of the domain where there are large gaps between the (iid random) sample points:
+The error in the signal $f(x)$ is in fact very unequally distributed for this problem: it is correct to 4-5 digits almost everywhere, including at almost all the data points, but errors are ${\cal O}(1)$ in the very largest gaps between the (iid random) sample points:

 .. image:: ../pics/inv1d2err.png
-   :width: 70%
+   :width: 90%

 Notice the large error around 0.9212.
-However, the problem of interpolating a band-limited function at sample points is exponentially ill-conditioned with respect to the size of any sampling gap measured in wavelengths.
-The gap around 0.9212 is about 0.00009, about two wavelengths at the frequency $N/2$.
+However, the problem of interpolating a band-limited function is exponentially ill-conditioned with respect to the length of any node-free gap measured in wavelengths.
+The gap near 0.9212 is about 0.00009, ie, two wavelengths at the frequency $N/2$.
+A sampling point distribution without large gaps would improve the conditioning and make the reconstruction error in $f$ uniformly closer to the residual error.

-II) Matvec exploiting Toeplitz structure via a pair of padded FFTs.
+**2) Matvec exploiting Toeplitz structure via a pair of padded FFTs.**
 A beautiful realization comes from examining the usual matrix-matrix multiplication formula for entries of the system matrix for the normal equations,